COVID-19 vaccine

 The U.S. Food & Drug Administration (FDA) has approved or authorized the use of four COVID-19 vaccines.
 Everyone 6 months and older is eligible to get the COVID-19 vaccine.

-Learn more about COVID-19 vaccine doses and boosters on the CDC website:
+For more information about COVID-19 vaccines and staying up to date, visit the CDC website:

-Access your official COVID-19 vaccination record online through MyIR Mobile or WA Verify.
-Both programs provide immunization records using information submitted by vaccine providers to the state's immunization database.
+Access your official COVID-19 vaccination record online through MyIR Mobile.
+MyIR Mobile provides immunization records using information submitted by vaccine providers to the state's immunization database.

 If you need help accessing your COVID-19 vaccination records, call the state’s COVID-19 hotline: 833.829.4357 (833.VAX.HELP).